 Mr Radford also used his speech to highlight ‘challenges’ including ‘the rising demand across health and social care’ and ‘the need to inspire new generations of people who want to come into our profession’.

 He said: ‘I see this as a challenge for us as leaders – and the one that I put to you today is absolutely the one that we can lead and change.
 And how do we do that is through collective support and partnerships?

 ‘We have seen over the last year are closer working relationship between all parts of the healthcare system.
 It certainly isn’t perfect or complete – but we are now seeing change through greater system partnership at national and local levels,’ he added.

-The £10m additional clinical placement funding came in response to an 6% increase in applications to nursing, according to HEE.
+The £10m additional clinical placements funding came in response to an 6% increase in applications to nursing, according to Mr Radford.